scene-connect/python-challenge/README.md

 2. You should add an endpoint to the `python_challenge.api.views` to supply the data for the chart.
+    - There is an existing Django view for getting a `Home` object, with the details of the home (by UPRN - Unique Property Reference Number).
+This is provided as an example in case you aren't familiar with Django (and Django Rest Framework).
+    - You should add a second view, which will return the necessary chart data.
+      - The data formatting should be done in python, so that the UI (above) simply gets the necessary data for the chart.
-    - We have provided a utility function `python_challenge.utils.get_results` which fetches a `RetrofitPlannerResponsePublic` object.
+    - We have provided a utility function `python_challenge.utils.get_results` in `utils.py` which fetches a `RetrofitPlannerResponsePublic` object.
         - This object contains all the data you will need (and more, see the notes below about what data to use).
-        - You can use the UUID `1e0e7511-9e40-4b13-8c52-4f9c26c41c55` which has baseline and improved simulation results for UPRN `906205784`.
+        - You can use the UUID `1e0e7511-9e40-4b13-8c52-4f9c26c41c55` which has baseline (before) and improved (after) energy results for a home.
     - You should format the data into whatever structure your chart requires, in python.